sjspielman/tasty/in-person-workshop/docker-load.md

 ## Part 1: Get the Docker image using a copy from the flash drives

-1. Be sure that you have copied `ccdl_training_rnaseq.tar.gz` from the flash drive as was instructed in [these steps](flashdrive-instructions.md).
+1. Be sure that you have copied `<docker image tar.gz file>` from the flash drive as was instructed in [these steps](flashdrive-instructions.md).
 If you do not have this file yet, follow [those instructions](flashdrive-instructions.md) before attempting to complete these next steps.